Single A-level Mathematicians

-Each year a number of students, with a single A-level in mathematics, are admitted to read Mathematics, its joint schools and Computer Science at Oxford.
+Each year a number of students, with a single A-level in mathematics, apply to read Mathematics, its joint schools and Computer Science at Oxford.
 We encourage candidates for these courses to study whatever mathematics is available to them at school, but realise that many students do not have the opportunity to take Further Mathematics, or may have to teach themselves.
 If your school or college does not offer Further Mathematics, then you may wish to contact the Advanced Maths Support Programme, to see if they can help you learn Further Maths.

 Statistics show that single A-level mathematicians are just as successful studying at Oxford as others; however, the transition to university level maths can be somewhat harder.
 College tutors often ask such students to do extra reading over the summer before coming to Oxford, and the personalized nature of Oxford's tutorial system is especially suited to deal with the different educational backgrounds of new students.

 Additionally, several years ago a series of classes was run weekly for students with single A-level maths during their first term at Oxford, aimed at making the transition to university level mathematics that much easier.
 The handouts accompanying these classes are below:

 - Vectors and Matrices